-Note: Tree/s to be removed shall appear coloured red on the construction certificate plans.

-This species is exempt from the WMC DCP Chapter E.3 - Tree Management and can be removed without consent.
+Tree/s to be removed shall appear coloured red on the construction certificate plans.
+Trees marked with an indicate the tree species is exempt from the WMC DCP Chapter E.3 - Tree Management and can be removed without Council consent.